 Children not in these risk categories do not need to receive a third or fourth dose of the COVID-19 vaccine.

-Find your nearest COVID-19 vaccination provider using the Vaccine Clinic Finder (external link)
+Find your nearest COVID-19 vaccination provider using the healthdirect Service Finder (external link).

 Children 6 months to 4 years